arhowe00/ARACNe3_Prototypes/README.md

-***ARACNe3 prototypes***

-Currently, to use the executable type

-./ARACNe3 /path/to/regulators.txt /path/to/gexpmatrix.txt
+# ARACNe3

+## ARACNe3 (Algorithm for the Accurate Reconstruction of Cellular Networks v.
+3)

+This is a prototype of the C++ implementation of ARACNe3 currently under development.
+ARACNe3 presents multiple computational and theoretical improvements to the existing ARACNe-AP algorithm formulated in Java.

+Please contact Aaron T. Griffin and Lukas J. Vlahos for any questions in regards to this project.

+Aaron T. Griffin - atg2142@cumc.columbia.edu Lukas J. Vlahos -
+lv2395@cumc.columbia.edu

+## Running the Most Recent Executable

+This codebase is currently under development, but the most up-to-date ARACNe3 executable can still be run using the following commandline arguments: ./ARACNe3 /path/to/regulators.txt /path/to/gexpmatrix.txt

-in the commandline.
-The program will CURRENTLY output a directory 'output/' that contains the regulator-target MI values.
+The program will CURRENTLY output a directory 'output/' that contains the regulator-target MI values estimated via Adaptive Partitioning (APMI).

-If running this again, DELETE 'output/', as this is a very primitive program
+To run this multiple times, DELETE 'output/', as this is a primitive program and will append to the previous directory.

-Lukas, if you are having issues with compatability and running the executable just recompile all cpp files and link ARACNe3 with them.
-You might be able to modify the Makefile and just run 'make'

-**LIST OF IMPROVEMENTS TO MAKE**
+It may be the case that this executable is only operable on MacOS 12.3.1 arm64 devices.
+C++ files may be recompiled to operate on any UNIX-based operating system.

+## List of Improvements in Development:
+ - **IN PROGRESS** Multithreading/non-multithreading option via commandline
+ - **IN PROGRESS** First MI-pruning step based on null model for MI and Benjamini-Hochberg principle control for user-parametrizable FDR.
+ - Second DPI-pruning step made optional and implemented
- - Lukas's idea of parallel for loop calculation (opmi something??)
+ - **IN PROGRESS** Low-level optimization and parallel for loop processing.
- - More efficient hashmap processing
- - Changing the node object to a linked list may make indentifying triangles faster
+   Namely, minimizing heap allocation and using caches, as well as using the most efficient data structures required to store edge information (hashmaps, linked lists, adjacency matrices, etc.)